OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 ## Summary

-Account lockout mechanisms are used to mitigate brute force password guessing attacks.
-Accounts are typically locked after 3 to 5 unsuccessful login attempts and can only be unlocked after a predetermined period of time, via a self-service unlock mechanism, or intervention by an administrator.
+Account lockout mechanisms are used to mitigate brute force attacks.
+Some of the attacks that can be protected by using lockout mechanism:

+- Login password or username guessing attack
+- Code guessing on any 2FA functionality (Security questions as well)

  Account lockout mechanisms require a balance between protecting accounts from unauthorized access and protecting users from being denied authorized access.

-Note that this test should cover all aspects of authentication where lockout mechanisms would be appropriate, e.g. when the user is presented with security questions during forgotten password mechanisms (see [Testing for Weak security question/answer](08-Testing_for_Weak_Security_Question_Answer.md)).

-Without a strong lockout mechanism, the application may be susceptible to brute force attacks.
-After a successful brute force attack, a malicious user could have access to:

-- Confidential information or data: Private sections of a web application could disclose confidential documents, users' profile data, financial information, bank details, users' relationships, etc.
-- Administration panels: These sections are used by webmasters to manage (modify, delete, add) web application content, manage user provisioning, assign different privileges to the users, etc.
-- Opportunities for further attacks: authenticated sections of a web application could contain vulnerabilities that are not present in the public section of the web application and could contain advanced functionality that is not available to public users.
+Accounts are typically locked after 3 to 5 unsuccessful attempts and can only be unlocked after a predetermined period of time, via a self-service unlock mechanism, or intervention by an administrator.

+Despite it being easy to conduct brute force attacks, the result of a successful attack is dangerous as the attacker will have full access on the user account and with it all the functionality and services they have access to.

 ## Test Objectives